Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 Do I get paid during neonatal care leave?

-Yes, Statutory Neonatal Care Pay is available for up to 12 weeks at GBP184.03 per week or 90% of your average weekly earnings (whichever is lower).
-You must have worked continuously for 26 weeks and earn at least GBP123 per week to qualify for pay.
+Yes, Statutory Neonatal Care Pay is available for up to 12 weeks at £194.32 per week or 90% of your average weekly earnings (whichever is lower).
+You must have worked continuously for 26 weeks and earn at least £129 per week to qualify for pay.
+Rates and thresholds shown are for 2026/27 tax year - check GOV.UK for current rates.

 Is this separate from maternity/paternity leave?